GTK-THANGELLA-17/Movie-Pulse/src/DEPLOYMENT_GUIDE.md

 ---

-This deployment guide provides a comprehensive approach to deploying your MoviePulse application.
+This deployment guide provides a comprehensive approach to deploying your Audience-Pulse application.
 By following these steps, you'll have a fully functioning application with a secure database, scalable backend, and optimized frontend.

 Remember to regularly monitor your application, update dependencies, and implement security best practices to ensure a smooth user experience and protect user data.